growdigital/growdigital.org/src/posts/not-popular-enough-to-create-my-own-acronym.md

 Secondly, **all files** follow the inverted triangle structure, including JavaScript, JPEGs, PNGs, SVGs etc. There is no `/src/assets/` directory any more…

-But I felt uncomfortable with the term ITCSS, there’s just too much… _CSS_ in it, which might put off JavaScript developers.
+But I’m uncomfortable with the term ITCSS, there’s just too much… _CSS_ in it, which might put off JavaScript developers.
 So, I have thirdly decided upon a new acronym, and I give to you:

 ## ICT